 Jenkins CI integration

-The Jenkins process runs under a separate account, usually called
+The Jenkins process typically runs under a different user, such as

 How to get this license is described in the following section.
 The section after that one describes the use of a license server.

-In order to generate the license, the Squish Coco license tools need to be run from the
+In order to generate the license, the Coco license tools need to be run from the

 jenkins account.
 There are two ways to do it, depending on whether the Jenkins server has an Internet connection.